 As a physical therapist treating chronic pain through private practice, patients’ noncompliance has no doubt led to frustration at times.
 Not only does it interfere with your ability to truly help a patient reach her or his fullest potential, but it can interfere with your clinic’s bottom line.

 Statistics show that only about 35 percent of physical therapy patients adhere to the individualized plan of care their physical therapists create for them.
-This includes missed or unscheduled appointments that can average out to an for a single clinic.
+This includes missed or unscheduled appointments that can average out to an annual revenue loss of thousands of dollars for a single clinic.

 These numbers describe missed opportunities – the missed chance to fully demonstrate the effectiveness of physical therapy in treating conditions such as chronic pain, and the inability to invest in expanding such treatments for larger populations.